leonstel/leonstel.github.io/blogs/gmap3.md

 ```

 ### Update
-For one of my cases I needed a way to not just set a property but also to update an object property
+For one of my cases I need a way to not just set a property but  to update an object property
-of store.
-The set would just override it, the update would merge the new values into the current.
+of the store as well.
+The `set` would just override it whereas the update would merge the new values into the current.
-The update function in store is practically the most but merges the object instead of setting.
-You
-can find the entire code in the repo.
+You can find the entire code in the repo.
 ```
-// src/store.ts
+// src/app/store.ts

 update(name: string, val: object){